UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment1.md

 Consider, for example, concepts of fariness, inequality, social structures, marginalization, intersection of technology and society, etc.

 ```
 Your thoughts...
+one value system I can think of is the social structure of race.
+This can be found often when filling out legal, government, or medical forms.
+Like gender mentioned in the article, often race categories that we have to select from are too 'binary'.
+Many people are mixed race but are
+forced to choose one option to identify as in these documents which can be confusing and creating unnecessary biases when interacting with the
+people/administrators that have access to these forms.
+For example, someones appearance may not match another peoples preconceived idea
+of what they should look like.
+As well, I feel that it may force people to unconsciously to identify with a single category rather than embracing
+who they are and their diverse background.
 ```